jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 It is a form of _participative government_ for sure.
 In the west, we generally think of participative government as meaning a representative democracy.
 These representative democracies may take different forms - some are ruled with a separate executive and legislative branch, some with a parliament.
-But this hides the fact that there is really very little variance in the structure of governance.
+But this hides the fact that there is really very little variance in the structure of western-style governance.
 Most of what we study in political science applies to these forms of governance exactly, and such governments are so dominant that even autocracies find it convenient to mimic the institutions of such government, in spite of the fact that the resulting assemblies rarely carry out any meaningful mandate.
-After all, if the government is superfluous, why spend time being creative about it?
+(After all, if the government is superfluous, why spend time being creative when you draw your consititution?
+Just copy one that's popular and go about ignoring it.)

 Such thinking overlooks the fact that there are forms of participative government that are not representative